metaplex-foundation/docs/docs/token-metadata/specification.md

 ## Token Use Settings

-To support gaming applications, the concept of "token usage" has been implemented, where a new `uses` field has been added to the token `Metadata` struct.
+To support gaming applications, the concept of "token usage" has been implemented, where a new `uses` field has been added to the `Metadata` struct.
 This field is a Rust `Option<Uses>` where `Uses` is a Rust struct with a `UseMethod` enum:

 ```rust
 pub struct Uses {